-Starting with disability planning, there can be an enormous difference between having your own plan for disability versus the state's plan, known as "guardianship proceedings".
-One of the primary reasons people choose trusts over wills is that trusts tend to avoid guardianships while wills do not.
-Unlike wills, which only take effect on death and therefor offer no plan for disability, trusts take effect while you're living, hence the term "living trusts."
-The benefit of having a plan that starts now, instead of at death, is that it allows you to choose who will take over your trust assets should you become disabled.
+Starting with disability planning, there can be an enormous difference between having your own plan for disability versus the state's plan, known

+"guardianship proceedings".
+One of the primary reasons people choose trusts over wills is that trusts tend to avoid guardianship while wills do not.
+Unlike wills. which only take effect on death and therefor offer no plan for disability, trusts take effect while you're living, hence the term "living trusts."
+The benefit of having a plan that starts now, instead of at death, is that it allows you to choose who will take over your trust should you become disabled.
 This is a significant issue.

-Due to advances in medical science and nutrition, we have reached a point where about half of all people will have a period in their lifetimes (usually later in life) where they can no longer handle their legal and financial affairs.
+Due to advances in medical science and nutrition, we have reached a point where more than half of all people will have a period in their lifetimes (usually later in life) where they can no longer handle their legal and financial affairs.

-In a revocable living trust you put yourself or, for couples yourselves, in charge as trustees and then name who takes over as "successor trustee" should you become disabled - disability being proven by a letter from your treating physician stating that you are no longer able to handle your financial and legal affairs.
+In a revocable living trust you put yourself or, for couples, yourselves in charge as trustees and then name who takes over as "successor trustee" should you become disabled - disability being proven by a letter from your treating physician stating in so many words that you are no longer able to handle your affairs.
 You may choose any number of successor trustees and may require them to act together or allow them to act independently on behalf of the trust.

 Provided your assets are put into, or "re-titled", to the trust, there is no guardianship required for those assets since disability is already provided for in the trust.
-Indeed, the court has no jurisdiction over assets which you have placed in your trust.
-The effect of this is that should the client become disabled one day, then it is the people they chose who will be in charge and not the state-appointed legal guardian.
+Indeed, the judge has no jurisdiction over assets which you have placed in your trust.
+The effect of this is that should the client become disabled one day, an ever-increasing likelihood, then it is the people they chose who will be in charge and not the state-appointed legal guardian.
 The significance of this cannot be overstated.

 What happens in the elder law practice when a client with a living trust becomes disabled?
 Generally, the successor trustee or trustees will contact the law firm to inquire as to their options and next steps.
-While the many options available in such a situation are outside the scope of this short treatise, there are some general principles that apply.
-First, at least half of the assets may be saved, even on the verge of requiring long-term care because your chosen representatives have the power to move assets out of your name.
+While the many options available in such a situation are outside the scope of this article, there are some general principles that apply.
+First, at least half of the assets may be saved, even on the nursing home doorstep, because your chosen representatives have the power to move assets out of your name.
 When it comes to Medicaid, it's "move it or lose it".
-The technique for saving assets on the nursing home doorstep is more fully described in the article entitled "Saving Half on the Nursing Home Doorstep: The 'Gift and Loan' Strategy" available on our website, trustlaw.com.
-Sometimes, all of the assets may be protected, depending on circumstances.
-The point is, your family member or whoever else you chose, are in control and they will act, with the advice of your elder law attorney, in your best interests.
+The technique for saving assets on the nursing home doorstep is more fully described in the article entitled "Saving Half on the Nursing Home Doorstep: The 'Gift and Loan' Strategy" available on our website or in my book "Elder Law Estate Planning" available on Amazon or Kindle.
+Sometimes, all of the assets may be saved, depending on circumstances.
+The point is, your family or whoever else you chose, since you are not limited to family members, are in control and they will act, with the advice of your elder law attorney, in your best interests.